nearform/notificami/docs/README.md

 # Notificami - open source notification system

-Notificami is a notifications system that aims to send notifications through a very broad set of medium.
+Notificami is a notifications system that aims to send notifications through a very broad range of mediums.
 The idea behind this project is to provided a simple way of sending notifications and configure their delivery.

 The system is built with a plugin model in mind.
-You can define which storage to use (default is postgres), which notification "channels" you want to use and installing your own plugin to make the notification system work with AWS , Azure or GCloud.
+You can define which storage to use (default is postgres), which notification "channels" you want to use and install your own plugin to make the notification system work with AWS, Azure or GCloud.

 ## Background

-If our applications have authenticated users, we all have some notifications to send (ie: registration emails).
-Sometimes we want to also sent push notifications, sms or messages through websockets.
+If our applications have authenticated users, we all have some notifications to send (i.e. registration emails).
+Sometimes we want to also sent push notifications, SMS or messages through websockets.
 In those cases we need to build our own solutions.

-Notificami allows you to reach a wide range of notification services (emails, sms, webpush, websockets, etc...) with minimal configuration and at the same time gives you the ability to add your own logic into it.
+Notificami allows you to reach a wide range of notification services (emails, SMS, webpush, websockets, etc...) with minimal configuration and at the same time gives you the ability to add your own logic into it.

 ## CORE CONCEPTS